Opentrons/Protocols/protocols/swift-fully-automated/README.md

 6. Hit "Run".

 ### Additional Notes

-Please reference our [Application Note](https://opentrons-landing-img.s3.amazonaws.com/bundles/NGS_Fully_Automated_OT2_Application_Note.pdf) for more information about the expected output of this protocol.

 If you have any questions about this protocol, please contact the Protocol Development Team by filling out the [Troubleshooting Survey](https://protocol-troubleshooting.paperform.co/).

 ###### Internal
 swift-fully-automated